TerrorbyteHunter/Fusion_Mining_Web/README.md

 - Contact submissions
 - Verification queue

-## 👥 Login Credentials
+## 👥 Login Credentials (Testing Only - NO SECURITY)

-### Testing Phase Login
-For the testing phase, a simple credential-based login is available:
+### Simple Test Accounts
+For local development and testing, use these hardcoded credentials:

-**Admin Login:**
+**Admin Account (Full Access):**
-- Navigate to `/login` or click "Log In" in the header
 - Username: `admin`
 - Password: `admin123`

-This provides full admin access to the platform with no security restrictions (testing only).

-### Test User IDs (Development)
-Alternative test login via API (development mode only):
+- Access: Admin panel at `/admin/cms`

+**Buyer Account:**
+- Username: `james`
+- Password: `james123`
+- Access: Buyer dashboard, create buyer requests

+**Seller Account:**
-- Admin: `test-admin-123`
+- Username: `jane`
-- Buyer: `test-buyer-789`
+- Password: `jane123`
+- Access: Seller dashboard, create marketplace listings

+**How to Login:**
+1. Navigate to `/login` or click "Log In" in the header
+2. Enter username and password
+3. Click "Login" button

-**Note:** These are hardcoded credentials for testing purposes.
-No database storage required for test users.
+**⚠️ IMPORTANT:** These are hardcoded credentials with NO SECURITY for testing purposes only.
+Do not use in production!

 ## 📁 Project Structure